camunda-community-hub/camunda8-greenfield-installation/README.md

 # Camunda 8 Greenfield Installation

-This project contains Makefiles that help to quickly create a Camunda 8 self-managed Kubernetes environment.
+This project contains Makefiles that help to quickly create a Camunda 8 self-managed Kubernetes environment in Google Cloud or Microsoft Azure.
+(Stay tuned: AWS comming soon!)

+To get started, first make sure you have installed and configured the prerequisite tools (see the sections below for more info).

+Then, run `make k8s` to create a new kubernetes cluster.
+Run `make camunda` to install and start Camunda in the cluster.

-# Prerequisites
+# Global Prerequisites

 Complete the following steps regardless of which cloud provider you use.